5 Benefits of Cloud Migration

 The first step in a cloud migration is to map the costs.
 The biggest one to weigh is the cost of downtime.
 If an hour of downtime costs your business a known dollar figure, every hour the cloud keeps you running pays that figure back.
 Other costs to factor in include hardware maintenance, software updates, and training employees to use the new environment.

 Small businesses without the capital for their own data centers get the benefits larger companies enjoy: more flexibility, more mobility, lower labour costs, and lower hardware costs.
-The two main models are public and private cloud.
+The main models are public, private, and increasingly hybrid cloud.
 A public cloud is shared infrastructure that multiple customers use.
 Today that means a hyperscale provider like Amazon Web Services, Microsoft Azure, or Google Cloud rather than your old internet service provider.

 RELATED: What's Microsoft Azure Platform-as-a-Service (PaaS)?